Makayla12345678/WorldBallet/memory-bank/activeContext.md

 ## Current Challenges

-1. **Scraper Reliability**: Current scrapers need testing with live websites to ensure they correctly extract performance data.
+1. **Scraper Reliability**: ✅ Scrapers have been updated to work with the current website structures of NBC and ABT.

-2. **Frontend-Backend Integration**: Need to update the frontend to use the API instead of mock data, with appropriate error handling.
+2. **Frontend-Backend Integration**: ✅ Frontend has been updated to use the API with fallback to mock data when needed.

 3. **Additional Ballet Companies**: Need to develop scrapers for the remaining ballet companies listed in the navigation.

 ## Recent Discoveries

-- The National Ballet of Canada website has a structured performance listing that is relatively easy to scrape.
+- The National Ballet of Canada website has changed its structure.
+The about page is now at `/our-history/about-the-national-ballet-of-canada` (was `/About`) and the performances page is at `/performances` (was `/Tickets/Season-Performances`).
+The scrapers have been updated accordingly.

-- American Ballet Theatre's website uses a more complex structure with dynamic content loading, requiring a more sophisticated scraping approach.
+- American Ballet Theatre's website has also changed.
+The about page is now at `/about-abt/` (was `/about/`) and the performances page is at `/performances/summer-season/` (was `/performances/`).
+The scrapers have been updated to match.

 - MongoDB Atlas has been successfully set up and connected to the project with a cluster named "WorldBallet", providing a reliable database backend for storing scraped performance data.

+- The frontend now uses the backend API with a fallback to mock data when the API is unavailable, ensuring a smooth user experience even during development or if there are temporary API issues.